Roll the dice & look before you leap: Going beyond the creative limits of next-token prediction: Experiments on summarization

-We also conducted hash-conditioning experiments as described in \S\ref{sec:hash-conditioning}.
-The hash strings we use are $10$ randomly sampled uppercase characters from the English alphabet.
+We also conducted seed-conditioning experiments as described in \S\ref{sec:seed-conditioning}.
+The seed strings we use are $10$ randomly sampled uppercase characters from the English alphabet.
 We report the quality-diversity plots in Fig~\ref{fig:xsum-prefix-ntp} (for next-token prediction on \xsum{}) and Fig~\ref{fig:xsum-prefix-mtp} (for multi-token prediction on \xsum{}).
 As such, we do not find any changes in diversity, perhaps because this is not a sufficiently open-ended task.